PolyPlugins/Settings-Class-for-Wordpress/README.md

 Once activated you will now see Test Plugin under Settings -> Test Plugin in the backend of WordPress.

 You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).

-You can also download our [PSR4 WordPress Plugin Boilerplate](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) to give you a better understanding of composer's autoloading.

 ## Roadmap
 Check out our [Roadmap](https://github.com/users/PolyPlugins/projects/4) to see our upcoming features!